-- 1. Application for admission
+- Application for admission

-- 2. Application Fee:
+- Application fee: The application fee is a processing fee, It is non-refundable.
+Payment for this fee will remain in effect for one full year for U.S. citizens only.

-- (a) U.S. Citizens--\$10.00
+- A. U.S. Citizens \$20.00

-- (b) Foreign Students--\$50.00
+- B. International Students \$75.00

-- 3. An official transcript (see \note below) from each regionally accredited college or university previously attended reflecting all course work attempted.
+- 3. An official transcript (see "note) from each regionally accredited college or university previously attended, reflecting all course work attempted.
 Transcripts must be mailed directly to the Student Records and Registration Office by the institutions involved.
-Hand-carried occuments will not be accepted.
+Hand-carried documents will not be accepted.
 It is up to the applicant to initiate the request for the necessary transcripts.

-All courses attempted at the freshman or sophomore levels will be calculated in the All College Cumulative Grade Point Average.
+All courses attempted at the freshman or sophomore levels will be calculated in the all college cumulative grade point average.
 Upper division courses will only transfer when they are substantially equivalent to courses offered at Florida Community College at Jacksonville.
-A maximum of 15 semester hours of correspondence and/or extension work may be applied towards any of the associate degrees.
-Credit from institutions outside the United States will be considered on an individual basis.
+A maximum of 15 semester hours of correspondence and/or extension work may be applied towards any of the associate's degrees.
+Credit from institutions outside the

+United States will be considered on an individual basis.

-\ NOTE: If the applicant graduated from a public Duval County, Clay County, or Nassau County high school, FCCJ will request the record.
+NOTE: If the applicant graduated from a public Duval County, Clay County or Nassau County high school, FCCJ will request the record.

-Course Placement Testing and Entry Placement Advising
+Course Placement Testing and Orientation

-To assist new students with the proper selection of courses, and with their adjustment to college life, Course Placement Testing and Entry Placement Advising programs are offered.
-New students will first receive information about the Course Placement Testing program, and will visit the college to complete tests in mathematics, English, and reading.
+To assist new students with the proper selection of courses and with their adjustment to college life, course placement testing and entry placement advising programs are offered.
+New students will first receive information about the course placement testing program and will visit the College to complete tests in mathematics, English and reading.

-The test results are used to guide students' course selections, and are reviewed with students during an entry placement advising session.
-In addition, the Entry Placement Advising Program provides new students with information about scheduling classes, the registration process, and special services and programs available for enrolled students.
+The test results are used to guide students' course selections and are reviewed with students during an orientation session.
+In addition, the orientation program provides new students with information about scheduling classes, the registration process and special services and programs available for enrolled students.
+New degree seeking students must attend orientation before registration.